Piotrexx/Book-Review-App/README.md

 python manage.py startapp app_name
 ```

-After this you can copy all the files.
+When everything is readym you can copy files from the repository.

 **Files from bookr folder goes to your project folder**